 White ceramic ware brings simple warmth and brightness to any room, no matter how it is used.
 Let’s start with my favorite – white pitchers.
 Apparently, I have a slight obsession with them.
 I am not sure how that happened, but I am going to blame Marion at Miss Mustard Seed.
 She collects ironstone, which simply does not exist in California.
 And while I can’t get ironstone, I can get white pitchers!
 I find them everywhere, but Home Goods is hands down my best source.
 I use them everywhere and anywhere, year-round.
 And if I am not using them as part of a vignette, or holding a scrubbing brush for dishes, showing off my hydrangeas, or serving the gravy at the Thanksgiving table, they are grouped together on my Grandmother’s display chest or in the glass display cabinet in the living room.
 They are, in short, useful, pretty, classic and timeless.
 Did I mention I seem to be obsessed with them?

-Platters, plates and cups are legendary support players for accessorizing.
-Platters and plates are often hung on walls as a focus point, or combined with art or wreaths.
+Platters, plates, and cups are legendary support players for accessorizing.
+Platters and plates are often hung on walls as a focal point, or combined with art or wreaths.
 A stack of plates sitting on top of a stack of books, topped off with a stack of teacups makes a charming, welcoming vignette.
-They can be used fill a kitchen hutch, or mixed in with books on a bookshelf.
+They can be used to fill a kitchen hutch, or mixed in with books on a bookshelf.
 The variety and opportunities are almost endless.
 And they fit right in with all 4 of the other elements listed above.

 But you are really the most important player.
-You are the director, producer and screenwriter, all rolled into one.
+You are the director, producer, and screenwriter, all rolled into one.
 The support players (along with the movie stars) are all selected by you.
 And that is where your own personal sense of taste, style and flourish.
-And in a way it’s a responsibility.
+And in a way, it’s a responsibility.
 You are responsible for infusing your own style into how you use these classic elements or support players.
 It doesn’t matter if you choose to use one, three or none of these 5 elements.
-It only matters that your cast of characters (support players) are loyal to, and clearly reflect your sense of beauty, comfort and well-being in your home.
+It only matters that your cast of characters (support players) are loyal to, and clearly reflect your sense of beauty, comfort, and well-being in your home.

 It’s a theme I keep repeating here; train your eye (and your heart) about what really speaks to you.
 Shop garage sales, thrift stores, rummage sales so you are not investing heavily in your treasures.
 Collect coupons from stores you shop, and keep an eye out for their sales.
 Move pieces, elements, combinations, vignettes around.
 Shift, adjust, realign, keep rearranging until it looks right to both your eye and heart (again!).
 This is decorating school 101 and it’s (mostly!) free!